GotAudio/AudioBookSlides/README.md

 # Start ComfyUI.
 (You will also need to start it when AudioBookSlides app tells you to launch it.)
 \ComfyUI\run_nvidia_gpu.bat
 #Click on "Manager" in the menu, then click "Update ComfyUI".
 When the update finishes, press CTRL-C in the CMD window to stop the Server

-#Launch AudioBookSlides application.
-After the .mp3 file has been created in the first step,
-#the path to the mp3 file(s) can be omitted for subsequent reruns.

-python abs.py BookName \path_to_audiobook\bookname.mp3

 </code></pre>
 </details>